BODY

 INTO THE OZ

-The title INTO THE OZ naturally refers to the book by Lyman Frank Baum, an exotic childhood story touching on the problems of growing up, deepening self-awareness through experiences that define who we become and who we are.
+The title INTO THE OZ naturally echoes L. Frank Baum’s childhood tale, an exotic narrative that explores the challenges of growing up and deepening self-awareness—a journey shaped by experiences that ultimately define who we become, and who we already are.

 ___________________________________________________________________________________________________________________